filecoin-project/community/SECURITY.md

 Reporters are responsible for all taxes and all awards subject to applicable law.

-We are not able to pay bounty awards to individuals from a country against which the U.S. has trade restrictions or export sanctions.
+We are not able to pay bounty awards to individuals who are on a U.S. sanctions list or in a country on a U.S. sanctions list.